GSA/px-benefit-finder/infra/benefit-finder-infra/TERRAFORM.md

 ##### project

 This variable holds the prefix of your resource names.
-For example, this project uses `vote` as a prefix for service names.
+For example, this project uses `benefit-finder` as a prefix for service names.

 ##### project\_full

 This variable is a longer, alternative name used in the project.
-For example, CircleCI calls this project `vote-gov`.
+For example, CircleCI calls this project `benefit-finder-gov`.

 ##### bootstrap\_workspace